-To be exact, 1668 years on April 14, 2021, which is the third day of the third month in Chinese lunar calendar.
-It was the same day in 353CE that the poet and the great calligrapher Wang Xizhi (王羲之) composed and wrote a poem in the semi-cursive script, Preface to the Poems Collected from the Orchid Pavilion,《蘭亭集序》.
-It is perhaps the most well known masterpiece of calligraphy in Chinese history, and it is this masterpiece that appears on the covers of all Chinese Reading and Writing books.
+April 3, 2022, is the third day of the third month in Chinese lunar calendar.
+1669 years ago, on the same day, i.e. the third day of the third month in 353CE, a great calligrapher, and also a great poet, composed and wrote a poem in the semi-cursive script.
+His writing eventually became the most well known masterpiece of brush calligraphy in Chinese history.
+And it is this masterpiece that appears on the covers of all Chinese Reading and Writing series.

-The third day of the third month was a special occasion.
-Wang Xizhi and his friends had a purification ritual.
+On that special day in 353CE, Wang Xizhi and his friends had a purification ritual.
 They drank heavily, wrote poems and had fun.
-At the end of the day, thirty-seven poems were written, and Wang Xizhi wrote the Preface on the spot.
+At the end of the day, thirty-seven poems were written, and Wang Xizhi, after drinking so much, wrote the Preface on the spot.

 According to legend, the original artwork was, after many turns, eventually obtained by the Emperor Tai Zong (599CE to 649CE) of Tang Dynasty, who loved it so much and ordered top calligraphers to trace and engrave it into the stone.
 When the Emperor Tai Zong died, he had this masterpiece buried with him.
 Nobody has seen it ever since.

 Today, this Wang Xizhi’s masterpiece often seen in books and magazines is from the stone rubbings.

 Given this background, it is not surprising that many scholars suggested that this masterpiece was written by someone else after the death of Wang Xizhi.
 The whole story was made up.